LaMP-Cap: Personalized Figure Caption Generation With Multimodal Figure Profiles: Experimental Results

-\paragraph{Using profile information makes captions more similar to ground truth, especially with all profile figures.} \autoref{tab:llm_comparison} shows the personalized caption generation results of four LLMs, evaluated using BLEU and ROUGE.
-We used reference-based metrics to measure how closely the generated captions matched the original author-written captions, following a standard evaluation approach for personalized text generation used in well-known work like LongLaMP~\cite{kumar2024longlamp}.
+\paragraph{Using profile information (from the same paper) makes captions more similar to ground truth, especially with all profile figures.} \autoref{tab:llm_comparison} shows the personalized caption generation results of four LLMs, evaluated using BLEU~\cite{papineni2002bleu} and ROUGE~\cite{lin2004rouge}.\footnote{We also explored BERTScore~\cite{zhang2019bertscore}, which correlated highly with BLEU and ROUGE.
+See \autoref{app:main-study-full}.} We used reference-based metrics to measure how closely the generated captions matched the original author-written captions, following a standard evaluation approach for personalized text generation used in well-known work like LongLaMP~\cite{kumar2024longlamp}.
 The results show that incorporating profile information consistently improves caption quality across all four models.
 Additionally, using all profile figures provides better results than using just one.
-Detailed performance distributions across models and profile configurations are in \autoref{app:main-study-full}.
+See \autoref{app:main-study-full} for details.

+\paragraph{Using profiles from other papers often lowered BLEU and ROUGE scores, though there were exceptions.} \autoref{tab:llm_comparison} suggests that performance gains primarily came from paper-specific context, rather than generic in-domain examples.
+Profiles from other papers generally hurt performance, but some models, such as GPT-4.1 Mini, showed slight improvements.
+Furthermore, using more \textit{other} profiles tended to reduce the performance drop or, occasionally, provide minor gains.

-\paragraph{When profile figures shared the same type as the target figure, personalization works better.} The \textsc{SciCap} Challenge dataset provided figure types (\eg, graph plot, scatterplot), allowing us to examine how figure types affect personalized caption generation.
-We focused on cases where a target figure had only one profile figure, dividing them into two groups: those where the profile figure type matched the target figure (Yes) and those where it did not (No). \autoref{tab:main-result-sameType} shows that captions were closer to the ground-truths when the profile figure shared the same type as the target figure.
+\paragraph{When profile figures shared the same type as the target figure, personalization works better.} To examine how figure type affects personalization, we analyzed cases with a single profile figure, splitting them into two groups: those where the profile and target figure types matched (n=8,083) and those where they did not (n=4,120). \autoref{tab:main-result-sameType} shows that matching the figure type resulted in captions that were significantly closer to the gold caption.